top of page

 IMG-2137.jpg

 Anthony Sweeney is a retired Air Force Colonel having served in various roles over 22-years of active service.
 Since his retirement in 2017 he has served as First Officer for Delta Air Lines currently flying the Boeing Airbus 350.
 He is a CFI, CFII, and MEI with over 7000 hours of flight time in various aircraft including over 900 hours of combat time and instructor roles in the F-15C, T-38C, and King Air 350ER.
-His Type ratings include the BE-300, CRJ-900, and B-737.
-He is a graduate of the Air Force Air War College, and has earned four Master’s degrees including a Masters of Science in Aerospace Engineering from the University of Alabama.
+His Type ratings include the BE-300, CRJ-900, B-737, A-320, and A-350 He is a graduate of the Air Force Air War College, and has earned four Master’s degrees including a Masters of Science in Aerospace Engineering from the University of Alabama.

 Anthony earned an Regular Commission in 1995 at Western Kentucky University where he majored in Mathematics and earned Distinguished Graduate from his ROTC unit.
 He was also a Distinguished Graduate from the Euro-NATO Joint Jet Pilot Training program also earning the Flying Excellence Award for his class.
 He then earned the “Top Gun” award for his initial F-15C training.
 Over his flying career, Col Sweeney completed three operational F-15C assignments, a T-38 instructor assignment, and served as Squadron Commander for a 24-hr/day tactical-manned ISR squadron in Afghanistan.
 In addition to flying, he has operated as Chief of Strategy at Air Combat Command and US Central Command and has served as a Congressional Appropriations Liaison for the office of Secretary of the Air Force.
 His service awards include 9 Air Medals, 5 Meritorious Service Medals, the Bronze Star Medal, and the Defense Superior Service Medal.